 After taking out a mortgage or another financial product, 93% of L&C customers would recommend us based on 1355 Reviews.co.uk respondents - as of 02/04/19.
 Read our reviews

 If you need to take out a mortgage, the huge choice of deals available combined with lots of confusing jargon can be enough to make anyone nervous.
 After all, this is likely to be one of the biggest financial decisions of your life, so you’ll want to get it right.
-That’s why it’s a good idea to seek expert help so that you can find the best mortgage rates or deals to suit your individual needs.
+That’s why it’s a good idea to seek expert help to compare the best mortgage rates or deals which will suit your individual needs.
 Here at L&C, the UK’s leading mortgage broker, we can guide you through the process from start to finish and explain all the different options available to you, making finding a mortgage not so daunting after all.